ragingpastry/ansible-centos-7-security/README.md

   - `vagrant box add --name centos7-stig-disa`
 4. Run tests
   - `tox`

-This role is tested again a vagrant box that can be built with packer.
-The vagrant box that this role expects can be found here: https://github.com/ragingpastry/oscap-cent7-stig-disa

 Basically, we just need to make sure that partitioning is correct.
 The following describes the paritioning in the vagrant box